MinghuiChen43/awesome-deep-phenomena/README.md

 - Explaining Deep Neural Networks with a Polynomial Time Algorithm for Shapley Values Approximation. [[paper]](https://arxiv.org/abs/1903.10992)
   - Marco Ancona, Cengiz Öztireli, Markus Gross. *ICML 2019*
   - Digest: In this work, by leveraging recent results on uncertainty propagation, we propose a novel, polynomial-time approximation of Shapley values in deep neural networks.
 We show that our method produces significantly better approximations of Shapley values than existing state-of-the-art attribution methods.

+### 2017

+- SmoothGrad: removing noise by adding noise. [[paper]](https://arxiv.org/abs/1706.03825) [[code]](https://github.com/hs2k/pytorch-smoothgrad)
+  - Daniel Smilkov, Nikhil Thorat, Been Kim, Fernanda Viégas, Martin Wattenberg. **
+  - Digest:  This paper makes two contributions: it introduces SmoothGrad, a simple method that can help visually sharpen gradient-based sensitivity maps, and it discusses lessons in the visualization of these maps.

+- Axiomatic Attribution for Deep Networks. [[paper]](https://arxiv.org/abs/1703.01365) [[code]](https://github.com/ankurtaly/Integrated-Gradients)
+  - Mukund Sundararajan, Ankur Taly, Qiqi Yan. *ICML 2017*
+  - Digest: We identify two fundamental axioms---Sensitivity and Implementation Invariance that attribution methods ought to satisfy.
+We show that they are not satisfied by most known attribution methods, which we consider to be a fundamental weakness of those methods.